Crytochain/Crypto/README.md

-# MOAC JavaScript API version 0.1.10.
+# MOAC JavaScript API version 0.1.11.

 This is the [MOAC](https://github.com/MOACChain/moac-core) compatible JavaScript API which implements the Generic JSON RPC spec as described in the Chain3.md.
 It's available on npm as a node module, for bower and component as an embeddable js and as a meteor.js package.

-v0.1.10 Added vnode and scs methods to work with MicroChains. v0.1.9 Add new method to get ip for local node. v0.1.8 Moved git repository to https://github.com/MOACChain/chain3 and fixed some bugs. v0.1.7 Fixed uneven signature R & S. v0.1.6 A complete package with all tests.
+v0.1.11 Added scs method getMicroChainInfo to work with subchain explorer. v0.1.10 Added vnode and scs methods to work with MicroChains. v0.1.9 Added new method to get ip for local node. v0.1.8 Moved git repository to https://github.com/MOACChain/chain3 and fixed some bugs. v0.1.7 Fixed uneven signature R & S. v0.1.6 A complete package with all tests.